sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/1 The Hand.md

 *Some had had holes seemingly drilled into their temples.
 Some through tentacles, others missing a whole portion of their stomach.*

-*But in whichever gruesome these citizens and soldiers were murdered, they all bore the same green splotch around the wound.
+*But in whichever gruesome these citizens and soldiers were murdered, they all bore the same sickly green splotch around the wound.
 A mix of cyan and yellow... ink?*

 *The sight was sickening.
 How could this have happened to Opal Springs?*